flyingmachine/brave-clojure-web/content/do-things.md

 what operator you're using or what kind of data you're operating on, the syntax is the same.

-Each argument to an operator can itself be an operation.
-In fact, the operation itself can be an operation.
-Here's some syntactically valid code which is explained later in this chapter in the section on
-functions:

-```clojure
-((or + -) 1 (+ 2 (+ 3 4)))
-```

-As you can see, Clojure allows operations to be nested arbitrarily.
 Lisp folks would describe this kind of syntax by saying that Clojure code consists of **symbolic expressions**, also known as **s-expressions** or **sexps**.

 Don't get too hung up on the terminology, though.
 As long as you understand how to write syntactically valid Clojure, you're in good shape.
 From now on, I'll use the term "expression" to refer to syntactically valid Clojure code.

+Expressions can be nested.
+Here's some syntactically valid code which is explained later in this chapter in the section on functions:

+```clojure
+((or + -) 1 (+ 2 (+ 3 4)))
+```

-One final thing before you move on to data structures: you use `def` to *bind* a *name* to a *value* in Clojure:
+One final thing before we move on to data structures: you use `def` to *bind* a *name* to a *value* in Clojure:

 ```